learn-co-curriculum/phase-0-pac-3-what-is-a-test/README.md

 repo for this lesson and click Connect.
 When you get the message that your repo has been connected, click on the embedded link, then the "AutoTest" tab.
-After a few moments, you should see the green checkmark in the "Pass" column, indicating that you've successfully completed the lab.
+After a few moments, you should see the green checkmark in the "Pass" column, indicating that you've successfully submitted the lesson.

 ![CodeGrade window showing tests have all been passed](https://curriculum-content.s3.amazonaws.com/phase-0/completing-assignments-codegrade/codegrade-tests-passing.png)